nobody-but-me/g25project/README.md

 # G25 project

-This is a experimental project for learning purposes -- a.e.: it's not meant to be finished or well-coded in anyways.
+This is an experimental project for learning purposes -- i.e.: it's not meant to be finished or well-coded in anyways.
 If it comes to become a real application, then this text will be, for sure, changed.

 ## Building